Some people want it to happen, some people wish it would happen, others make it happen.

 - Understand, maintain and improve your executive leadership impact through communication and relationship management.

 - Know how to become the personal context for change, hold the vision in place and create the conditions whereby possibility is accepted and gives people a purpose to make the change.

 Without effective implementation a goal or objectives are simply words with a positive intention.

-Accomplishing anything of value in life is rarely easy – and if it were we probably wouldn’t value it.
-The difference between success and failure can often be whether we keep going – and don’t give up before we succeed.
+Accomplishing anything of value in life is rarely easy – and if it were, we probably would not value it.
+The difference between success and failure can often be whether we keep going – and do not give up before we succeed.